cloudquery/cloudquery/website/pages/docs/advanced-topics/monitoring.md

 ELT workloads can be long running and sometimes it is necessary to better understand what calls are taking the most time; to potentially optimize those on the plugin side, ignore them or split them to a different workload.
 Plugins come with an OpenTelemetry library built in, but it is up to the plugin author to instrument the most important parts--usually the API calls--this way it is possible to see what calls take the longest time, or where throttling and errors are happening.

-CloudQuery supports [OpenTelemetry](https://opentelemetry.io/) tracing out of the box and can be enabled easily via [configuration](/docs/reference/source-spec).
+CloudQuery supports [OpenTelemetry](https://opentelemetry.io/) traces, metrics and logs out of the box and can be enabled easily via [configuration](/docs/reference/source-spec).

-To collect traces you need a [backend](https://opentelemetry.io/docs/concepts/components/#exporters) that supports OpenTelemetry protocol.
+To collect OpenTelemetry data you need a [backend](https://opentelemetry.io/docs/concepts/components/#exporters) that supports OpenTelemetry protocol.
 For example you can use [Jaeger](https://opentelemetry.io/docs/instrumentation/go/exporters/#jaeger) to visualize and analyze traces.

 To start Jaeger locally you can use Docker: